mrange/PushStream6/README.md

 # F# Advent 2021  Dec 08 - Fast data pipelines with F#6

+_Thanks to [Sergey Tihon](https://www.linkedin.com/in/sergeytihon/) for running [F# Weekly](https://sergeytihon.com/2021/10/18/f-advent-calendar-2021/) and [F# Advent](https://sergeytihon.com/2021/10/18/f-advent-calendar-2021/)._

-_Thanks to [manofstick](https://gist.github.com/manofstick) for trying out the code and coming with invaluable feedback._
+_Thanks to [manofstick](https://gist.github.com/manofstick) for trying out the code and coming with invaluable feedback.
+[Cistern.ValueLinq](https://github.com/manofstick/Cistern.ValueLinq) is very impressive._

 There were many interesting improvements in F#6 but one in particular caught my eye, the attribute `InlineIfLambda`.